ndenev/kubectl-tail/README.md

 ## How it works

-kubectl-tail continuously watches for pods matching the specified criteria and spawns log tailing tasks for each pod.
-When new pods are created or existing pods are deleted, it automatically adjusts the tailing processes accordingly.
+kubectl-tail collects label selectors from the specified resources and continuously watches for pods in the namespace.
+It spawns log tailing tasks for matching running pods and automatically starts tailing new pods that match the selectors (e.g., from scaling deployments).
+Pods are color-coded for easy identification, and tailing stops gracefully when pods are deleted or become non-running.

 ## Contributing